Geodetic survey mark information

 - Horizontal datum - geographic coordinates in GDA2020 and GDA94, UTM projected coordinates in MGA2020 and MGA94 and project grids where available.
-Historic coordinate datums are available on request.
+Other historic datums are available on request.

 - Vertical datum - heights in AHD71, Christmas and Cocos (Keeling) height datums.

 - Geoid (N) values for AUSGeoid2020 and AUSGeoid09.

 - Positional uncertainty (horizontal and vertical), relative horizontal accuracy, and error ellipses.